 Where to buy

-There are two types of fertilizer spreaders, and each is defined by its dispersal method:
+There are two types of dispersal methods:

 - Broadcast/rotary spreaders “throw” granules.
 They use a rotating plate to spread fertilizer in a fan-like fashion so you cover more ground at once.
 Broadcast spreaders are quicker than drop spreaders, but their dispersal is less accurate.